BrandenStoberReal/aiohttp-termux-maigret/README.md

 Changes were made in order to be able to support the ``Maigret-0.5.0a`` python package on Android.
 Specifically, this patch is based on ``aiohttp v3.11.11``.

+All credit goes to the fork author, as I did virtually nothing except update the patch and repackage it for this version.

 ### Purpose

 Version made as a workaround for the `Could not contact DNS servers` error stemming from `c-ares` incompatibility with Android.